jonduan/proposal/_posts/2016-11-18-wind-energy.md

 In this situation, a small town must be supplied with wind energy.
 As the demands are low, it is economical to place the turbines on land where they could be easily maintained and repaired.

+###### Maintenance

+From the description provided in the previous question, in which situation will the costs of maintenance be lower?

+Land.
+Maintenance on land is generally cheaper due to easy accessibility.
+However, in certain cases, such as turbines placed on mountains, maintenance could be a costly affair.

+###### Decision making

+The decision making process for this wind park is most complicated for?
+Sea.
+Offshore wind energy is expensive.
+Therefore, the decision-making process is more comprehensive and aimed at finding a trade-off between investment, maintenance and energy production.